JoeKnittel/joeknittel.github.io/_posts/2021-02-24-Creating-an-App-With-R-Shiny.md

 ![](/images/run-app-locally.gif)<!-- -->

-Doing so will run the app locally on port 5609.
+Doing so will run the app locally (mine ran on port 5609, but yours will likely be different).

 Hopefully, your app will load and you'll be able to interact with it.
 That's not to say everything has been coded properly: you may encounter an error or two along the way, which will probably present in red text within the app.